ismail-mehmood/quantum_nnl_project/README.md

    ```bash
    jupyter notebook
    ```
+f

-Note that the notebooks must be run from the ROOT directory of the project, if using the integrated notebook editor in VSCode, please adjust the .vscode config accordingly.
+Note that the notebooks must be run from the ROOT directory of the project, use the os cell at the top of each notebook if you've haven't set this already.

 ---